Can you explain why leasehold purchase conveyancing in Washington costs more?

-4 months have elapsed since my purchase conveyancing in Washington concluded.
-I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £160,000.
+3 months have gone by following my purchase conveyancing in Washington took place.
+I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 How does conveyancing in Washington differ for newly converted properties?

 Most buyers of new build premises in Washington contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is ready to move into.
 This is because house builders in Washington typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Washington or who has acted in the same development.

 Due to the guidance of my in-laws I had a survey completed on a house in Washington ahead of appointing conveyancers.
 I have been informed that there is a flying freehold aspect to the property.
 The surveyor has said that some mortgage companies may refuse to give a loan on a flying freehold property.